ballerina-platform/ballerina-dev-website/learn/guides/developing-a-restful-api-with-ballerina.md

 ```
 ## The Complete Code

 It is always a good practice to document your interfaces.
 However, this example has omitted documentation for brevity.
-But any production ready API interface must include API documentation.
+Nevertheless, any production-ready API interface must include API documentation.

 You can run the service by executing the following command inside the `covid19` folder.

 `bal run`

-> **Note**: Console should have warning logs related to isolatedness of resources.
-It is a built-in service concurrency safety feature in Ballerina.
+> **Note**: The console should have warning logs related to the isolatedness of resources.
+It is a built-in service concurrency safety feature of Ballerina.

-You can also try generating OpenAPI specification for the written service by executing the following command which creates a `yaml` file in the current folder.
+You can also try generating an OpenAPI specification for the written service by executing the following command, which creates a `yaml` file in the current folder.

 `bal openapi -i service.bal`